Yes. Breakfast is the most important meal of the day. So say my parents and half the world around me!

 Until recently, when I stepped into my 30s which automatically translates into constant reminders about eating right!
 It’s been a struggle to satisfy the hunger alarms that my body sounds out at regular intervals – it’s been trained that way I guess – with something healthier than junk.

 The biggest struggle has been with breakfast options.
-A huge fan of breads of all kind, I’ve felt the need to cut down on the intake.
+A huge fan of bread, I’ve felt the need to cut down on the intake.
 Cereals and oats are no substitute for the wholesomeness of bread and a bowl of cornflakes leaves me feeling hollow.
 This is why I was only too happy to revisit this traditional recipe that Maa learned from a former co-worker.

 “The crepes have the goodness of lentil protein, are tasty and don’t need too much time other than some overnight soaking,” she explained while guiding my hand in the quest for a perfectly round savoury lentil crepe.